codingthat/cheatermind/README.md

 Surely better than what you get with the auto-guess feature... :-)

+## playing online

+You can play a live demo at https://ibwwg.itch.io/cheatermind .

-## playing
+## playing locally

+It's assumed you have Node, npm, and git installed.

-First, if you do not have yarn installed:
+You also need yarn installed globally.
+If you do not have it:

 ```sh
 npm install --global yarn